xluciadh/bio-volumentations/docs/source/examples.rst

 - [C, Z, Y, X, T] (a single-channel as well as multi-channel volumetric image sequence)

 **It is strongly recommended to use** :class:`Compose` **to create and use transformations.**
-The :class:`Compose` class automatically checks and adjusts image format, datatype, stacks individual transforms to a pipeline, and outputs the image as a contiguous array.
+The :class:`Compose` class automatically checks and adjusts image format and datatype, stacks individual transforms to a pipeline, and outputs the image as a contiguous array.
 Optionally, it can also convert the transformed image to a desired format.